ecmwf-ifs/dwarf-p-cloudsc/README.md

   effect of different data storage allocation layouts.
 To enable this variant, a suitable CUDA installation is required and the `--with-cuda` flag needs to be passed at the build stage.
+- **cloudsc-pyiface.py**: a combination of the cloudsc/cloudsc-driver routines
+  of cloudsc-fortran with the uppermost `dwarf` program replaced with a corresponding Python script capable of HDF5 data load and verification of computation results.
+The computation is realized by the Fortran subprogram, mimicking cloudsc-fortran and equipped with only minor modifications (i.e. derived types/global paramters handling).
+  Turned off by default, activate at the build stage with '--cloudsc-fortran-pyiface CLOUDSC_FORTRAN_PYIFACE'

 ## Download and Installation